Chaiyk/42_Born2BeRoot/README.md

 ### **AppArmor**
 AppArmor is an mandatory access control (MAC) like security system for Linux.
 It is designed to work with standard Unix discretionary access control (DAC) permissions while being easy to use and deploy, by allowing an admin to confine only specific applications.

+\*Need to install "apparmor-utils" to set up profile

+Mode:
+Enforce - Monitor the processes that match these profiles and decide if a specific action is permitted or denied by the policy
+Complain - allow it to perform all tasks without restriction, but it will log them in the audit log as events Unconfined - Allow the program to perform any task and will not log it

 ### **UFW (Uncomplicated FireWall)**
 Allow/deny the access either incoming/outgoing information to the shell/server